Multistate Models: Life Course Analysis from Event Histories and Panel Data

 - from being healthy to being ill, possibly recovering, and finally to death or

 - from living in parental home to living alone, cohabiting with a partner, with or without children, to perhaps living in an institution until death.

 The aim of life course analysis is to understand the timing and sequence of transitions as well as the risk factors that accelerate or slow down transitions.
 Multistate models are the statistical framework to analyze life course patterns and to study and predict resulting population dynamics.

-In this five-day course the participants will be introduced to the concepts of multistate models and will learn how to estimate the essential quantities in the two most frequently encountered data situations: Event-histories, for which the exact times of transitions are known, and panel data, where observations are only made in (more or less) regular intervals, leading to interval-censored data.
+In this 4-days course the participants will be introduced to the concepts of multistate models and will learn how to estimate the essential quantities in the two most frequently encountered data situations: Event-histories, for which the exact times of transitions are known, and panel data, where observations are only made in (more or less) regular intervals, leading to interval-censored data.

 The course will start with a brief recap of standard survival analysis on which many of the concepts in multistate modeling are based.
 Moving beyond two-state models the core concepts will be introduced.
 Besides the estimation of the key parameters, the transition intensities, derived quantities, such as expected lengths of stay in particular states, will be discussed.
 Selecting and validating well-fitting models, assessing uncertainty of estimates and illustrative presentation of results will also be covered.

 The course will be a mix of lectures and computer practicals using the statistical software R.

 The course addresses demographers and researchers from related disciplines such as other social sciences or epidemiology.
 Participants should be enrolled in a PhD program or have received their PhD.